IQSS/dataverse-uploader/README.md

 # Dataverse Uploader

 This action automatically uploads GitHub repository content to a Dataverse dataset.
-It can upload the entire repository or its subdirectory into an existing dataset on a target Dataverse installation.
+It can upload the entire repository or its subdirectories into an existing dataset on a target Dataverse installation.
 The action is customizable, allowing you to fully replace a dataset, add to the dataset, publish it or leave it as a draft version on Dataverse.